r-mazurek/spam-detector-project/README.md

 ### Project Overview

-The spam detection tool uses a Multinomial Naive Bayes model to label emails as spam or ham (meaning not-spam), based on both the subject and the message.
+The spam detection tool uses a Multinomial Naive Bayes machine learning model to label emails as spam or ham (meaning not-spam), based on both the subject and the message.
 The model was trained on a publicly available dataset of labeled emails (credited in the documentation) and can be run on a simple GUI designed with simplicity and ease of use in mind.

 ### Features

-* <b>Spam Detection</b>: Classifies a given email as spam or ham
+* <b>Spam Detection</b>: Classifies a given email as spam or ham.
 * <b>Graphical User Interface</b>: User-friendly interface created with Tkinter, allowing non-technical users to take advantage of the tool.
-* <b>Self-contained Predictive Functionality</b>: Includes a pre-trained model and vectorizer.
+* <b>Self-contained Predictive Functionality</b>: Includes a trained and model with optimized hyperparameters and vectorizer.
 No need for resource-intensive re-training.

 ### Documentation